eunomia-bpf/bpf-test/interfeace/spec.md

 - Let `T` be a set of **Types**, each with associated constraints and properties.
 - Let `C` be a set of **Capabilities**.
 - Let `R` be a set of **Roles**.
 - Let `A` be a set of **Attributes** applicable to roles, capabilities, and extensions.
-Can be used to check the compatibility or applicability of some host functions to a certain extension.
+Can be used to check the compatibility or applicability between Capabilities and Roles.

 We introduce a specification language that can be represented in YAML/JSON or a domain-specific language (DSL).
 The semantics remain the same.